HVali/Manual_Testing_Portfolio/Final Project/README.md

 ## 1.2 Test Monitoring and Control

 Variou periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
-The following status report was generated after 40% of the test cases were executed, on 19th of May 2022:
+The following status report was generated after more than 50% of the test cases were executed, on 19th of May 2022:

 ![image](https://github.com/HVali/Manual_Testing_Portofolio/blob/main/Final%20Project/Monitoring_and_Control_Test_Metrics.png)